 GeneCards Summary for ABCA7 Gene

-ABCA7 (ATP-Binding Cassette, Sub-Family A (ABC1), Member 7) is a Protein Coding gene.
-Diseases associated with ABCA7 include neonatal respiratory failure.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Cholesterol and Sphingolipids transport / Recycling to plasma membrane in lung (normal and CF).
-GO annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
-An important paralog of this gene is ABCA4.
+ABCA7 (ATP Binding Cassette Subfamily A Member 7) is a Protein Coding gene.
+Diseases associated with ABCA7 include Alzheimer Disease 9 and Conjunctival Folliculosis.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Cholesterol and Sphingolipids transport / Recycling to plasma membrane in lung (normal and CF).
+Gene Ontology (GO) annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
+An important paralog of this gene is ABCA1.

 UniProtKB/Swiss-Prot for ABCA7 Gene

 Plays a role in phagocytosis by macrophages of apoptotic cells.
 Binds APOA1 and may function in apolipoprotein-mediated phospholipid efflux from cells.
 May also mediate cholesterol efflux.
 May regulate cellular ceramide homeostasis during keratinocytes differentiation.